JaakkoJSeppala/SPHDEM-Simulation/README.md

 # ShipHydroSim

+> Research Prototype — Results are illustrative and produced by a simplified theoretical model and synthetic simulations.
+See `DISCLAIMER.md` and `docs/LIMITATIONS.md`.

 **3D Ship Hydrodynamics Simulator: SPH + DEM Hybrid Method**

 A computational science Master's thesis project implementing a hybrid simulator combining: